robtweed/ewd.js/README.md

 ## Create a GT.M-based system from scratch

+Instead of going through the steps above, EWD.js provides some install scripts that do all the work for you.
-Start up a Ubuntu 14.04 (or later) machine, Virtual Machine or EC2 instance.
+One of these sets of scripts will create a complete working system that includes the GT.M database, Node.js and EWD.js.
+All you need is a new, empty Ubuntu 14.04 (or later) machine, virtual machine or EC2 instance.

+Start up the Ubuntu 14.04 machine.
 Login and type:

       sudo apt-get install -y subversion
       svn export https://github.com/robtweed/ewd.js/trunk/gtm gtm